-• Develops, implements, and evaluates services and programs for preschool children, parents, teachers, caregivers and others.

-- Identifies and anticipates changing community needs and changes in technology or library best practices and develops plans, services, and programs to address these changes. - Performs outreach to schools, and community organizations; informs community members and organizations about library services, programs, and collections. - Serves as a liaison to the community through active connection with, and embedding in, schools, civic and social organizations.
+- Develops, implements, and evaluates services and programs for adults in the community. - Identifies and anticipates changing community needs, changes in technology or library best practices and develops plans, services, and programs to address these changes. - Performs outreach to the community and schools; promotes library services, programs, and collections. - Serves as a liaison to the community through active connection with, and embedding in, civic and social organizations.